huggingface/AIEnergyScore/index.md

 #### Hardware

 The Dockerfile provided in this repository is made to be used on the NVIDIA H100-80GB GPU.
-If you would like to run benchmarks on other types of hardware, we invite you to take a look at [these configuration examples](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star) that can be run directly with [Optimum Benchmark](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev).
-However, evaluations completed on other hardware would not be currently compatable and comparable with the rest of the AI Energy Score data.
+If you would like to run benchmarks on other types of hardware, we invite you to take a look at [this configuration example](https://github.com/huggingface/AIEnergyScore/blob/main/text_generation.yaml).
+However, evaluations completed on other hardware would not be currently compatible and comparable with the rest of the AI Energy Score data.

 #### Usage

-You can build the Docker image with:
+The default pytorch backend uses the `ai_energy_benchmarks` framework, which loads models directly from HuggingFace or local paths for inference.
+This backend provides full control over model configuration including quantization, device mapping, and multi-GPU support

 ```
-docker build -t ai_energy_score .
+./build.sh
 ```

 Then you can run your benchmark with:

 ```
-docker run --gpus all --shm-size 1g ai_energy_score --config-name my_task backend.model=my_model backend.processor=my_processor
+./run_docker.sh --config-name my_task backend.model=my_model
 ```
-where `my_task` is the name of a task with a configuration [here](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star), `my_model` is the name of your model that you want to test (which needs to be compatible with either the Transformers or the Diffusers libraries) and `my_processor` is the name of the tokenizer/processor you want to use.
-In most cases, `backend.model` and `backend.processor` wil lbe identical, except in cases where a model is using another model's tokenizer (e.g. from a LLaMa model).
+where `my_task` is the name of a task with a configuration [here](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev/examples/energy_star) and `my_model` is the name of your model that you want to test (which needs to be compatible with either the Transformers or the Diffusers libraries).

-The rest of the configuration is explained [here](https://github.com/huggingface/optimum-benchmark/tree/energy_star_dev?tab=readme-ov-file#configuration-overrides-%EF%B8%8F)
+The rest of the configuration is explained [here](https://github.com/huggingface/AIEnergyScore).

 #### Submitting Results